Guarantor Personal Loans

 The amount you're able to borrow depends on a number of different variables:

 - What do you want to finance?
-If you are looking to purchase an asset such as a car you may be restricted to borrowing the value of the vehicle.
-If you’re borrowing to take a holiday or something similar, lenders may not approve you for as high a loan amount as the loan is more of a risk to them.
+If you are looking to purchase an asset such as a car, you may be restricted to borrowing the value of the vehicle.
+If you’re borrowing to take a holiday or other personal expense, lenders may not approve you for as high a loan amount since the loan is more of a risk to them.

 - What lender are you applying with?
 Lenders have varying eligibility criteria, personal loan products and loan amounts available.
 Opt for a lender that offers you the loan amount you’re looking for to ensure you have a better chance of being approved for the loan you need.

-Going guarantor?
-Consider the following before you say “yes”
+Asked to be a guarantor?
+Consider the following before you say “yes”.

-- I have satisfied whether the person I’m guaranteeing can manage the loan repayments.
-This is up to you to do, and may involve you seeking independent financial advice.
+- I am satisfied the person I’m guaranteeing can manage the loan repayments.
+This is up to you to do and may involve you seeking independent financial advice.

 - I understand the lender doesn’t have to proceed with enforcement against the borrower before taking legal action against me as a guarantor.
 You have no right to insist on this as a guarantor.